Iterable workflows are custom, multi-step processes that send users personalized messages based on their interactions with your brand.

 - Trigger another workflow

-Filters allow you to select which users will move on to the next step in a workflow depending on which queries they fulfill.
-To apply a filter, drag a filter node from the left-side tray to the desired location in the workflow.
+Filters allow you to select which users will move on to the next step in a workflow.
+To apply a filter, drag a filter node from the left tray to the desired location in the workflow.
 Filters are represented by purple nodes in the workflow.

 As you'll notice above, there are three filter node types: